mentorship-sponsorship/mentorship-guide-docs/docs/mentees-overview.md

 **Mentorship opportunities are everywhere.**

 To find mentors, it helpful to expand the definition of mentorship.
 Traditionally, when most people think of a mentor, it is someone you meet with on a regular (formal) basis to achieve a goal(s).
 It's a helpful form of mentorship when it's available to you, but it also not the only kind that exists.
-There are different mentoring [styles](mentorship-styles.md) and [forms](mentorship-forms.md).
+There are different mentoring [styles](mentorship-styles.md) and [forms](mentorship-forms.md) (peer, informal, organic, and more).

 Expanding your perspective on mentorship will open more mentoring opportunities.

 **Mentorship is a form of dynamic, personalized help.**

 An underlying theme of mentorship is that what most are looking for is a form of dynamic, personalized help.
+And in order to get help, you (or someone else before you) often have to ask for it.
+And asking for help usually requires asking a question.

-**Mentorship is reflection and action.**
+> Mentorship starts with asking a personalized, thoughtful question.

 ## 🪞 Reflect